 Install root certificates on user devices

-To use TLS to secure communications between TLS-enabled Citrix Workspace app for iOS and Citrix Virtual Apps and Desktops, you need a root certificate on the user device that can verify the signature of the Certificate Authority on the server certificate.
+To secure communications between TLS-enabled Citrix Workspace app and Citrix Virtual Apps and Desktops, you need a root certificate on the user device.
+The certificate can verify the signature of the Certificate Authority on the server certificate.

-iOS comes with about 100 commercial root certificates preinstalled, but if you want to use a different certificate, you can obtain one from the Certificate Authority and install it on each user device.
+iOS comes with about 100s of commercial root certificates that are preinstalled.
+If you want to use a different certificate, you can receive one from the Certificate Authority and install it on each user device.

-Depending on your organization’s policies and procedures, you may want to install the root certificate on each user device instead of directing users to install it.
+Depending on your organization’s policies and procedures, you can install the root certificate on each user device instead of directing users to install it.
 The easiest and safest way is to add root certificates to the iOS keychain.

 To add a root certificate to the keychain